djmango/async-openai/async-openai/README.md

 To maintain quality of the project, a minimum of the following is a must for code contribution:
 - **Names & Documentation**: All struct names, field names and doc comments are from OpenAPI spec.
 Nested objects in spec without names leaves room for making appropriate name.
-- **Tested**: Examples are primary means of testing and should continue to work.
-For new features supporting example is required.
+- **Tested**:  For changes supporting test(s) and/or example is required.
+Existing examples, doc tests, unit tests, and integration tests should be made to work with the changes if applicable.
 - **Scope**: Keep scope limited to APIs available in official documents such as [API Reference](https://platform.openai.com/docs/api-reference) or [OpenAPI spec](https://github.com/openai/openai-openapi/).
 Other LLMs or AI Providers offer OpenAI-compatible APIs, yet they may not always have full parity.
 In such cases, the OpenAI spec takes precedence.
 - **Consistency**: Keep code style consistent across all the "APIs" that library exposes; it creates a great developer experience.